awslabs/data-solutions-framework-on-aws/framework/src/consumption/README.md

 The `RedshiftData` construct allows custom SQLs to run against the `RedshiftServerlessWorkgroup` via the Data API.
 This allows users to bootstrap Redshift directly from CDK.

+The `RedshitData` construct provides the following helpers for bootstrapping Redshift databases:
+- Run a custom SQL command
+- Create Redshift roles
+- Grant Redshift roles full access to schemas
+- Grant Redshift roles read only access
+- Run a COPY command to load data

 [example bootstrap](./examples/redshift-serverless-workgroup-bootstrap.lit.ts)

 ## Cataloging Redshift Serverless Tables

-To catalog the tables in your Redshift Serverless Workgroup, the following example creates a Glue Catalog database as well as a crawler to populate the database with table metadata from your Redshift Serverless Workgroup.
+Redshift tables and databases can also be automatically catalog in Glue Data Catalog using an helper method.
+This method creates a Glue Catalog database as well as a crawler to populate the database with table metadata from your Redshift database.

 The default value of the path that the crawler would use is `<databaseName>/public/%` which translates to all the table in the public schema.
 Please refer to the [crawler documentation](https://docs.aws.amazon.com/glue/latest/dg/define-crawler.html#define-crawler-choose-data-sources) for more information for JDBC data sources.